jorendorff/recipes/bread/sour-cream-rolls.md

 ## Sour Cream & Chive Potato Rolls

+*Fluffy, buttery, were devoured by the family.
+They took a really long time to rise, for me, something like 2 hours for the second rise.*

 Combine in mixer bowl until cohesive:

 * [ ] 1 cup sour cream or plain Greek yogurt